ali-layken/BurstUI/posts/Dismantling_Internet_Censorship:_Build_Your_Own_VPN.md

 <br/>

 ### Where is Here? :earth_africa:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Computers :computer: need to be physically connected in some way in order to communicate.
 This physical connection is sometimes [wireless](https://en.wikipedia.org/wiki/Wireless_network) 🛜, but nonetheless **required** to transmit and receive data over [the internet](https://en.wikipedia.org/wiki/Internet_Protocol).
-When multiple computers are physically connected, typically one of them is assigned to handle receiving and sending all messages like a post office.
-This computer is called the [Router](https://en.wikipedia.org/wiki/Router_(computing)) :computer: and [just like the post office](https://en.wikipedia.org/wiki/House_numbering) it assigns addresses called [IP Addresses](https://en.wikipedia.org/wiki/IP_address) to each computer so they can receive packets destined for them :mailbox_with_mail:.
-Once a computer is physically connected to a network it can get an *IP Address* by sending out *packets* that constitute up a [*DHCP*](https://learn.microsoft.com/en-us/windows-server/networking/technologies/dhcp/dhcp-top) *Request*.
+When multiple computers are physically connected, typically one of them is assigned to be a messenger and handle receiving and delivering all packets.
+This computer is called the [Router](https://en.wikipedia.org/wiki/Router_(computing)) :computer:, and [just like the post office](https://en.wikipedia.org/wiki/House_numbering) it assigns addresses called [IP Addresses](https://en.wikipedia.org/wiki/IP_address) to each computer so they can receive packets destined for them :mailbox_with_mail:.
+Once a computer is physically connected to a network it can get one of these IP Addresses by sending out packets that constitute up a [*DHCP*](https://learn.microsoft.com/en-us/windows-server/networking/technologies/dhcp/dhcp-top) *Request*.
 The router hears the request and responds with an address that other connected computers :desktop_computer: can use to send packets :incoming_envelope: to the newly connected computer :computer:.

 <br/>